Journal of Unification Studies Vol. 11, 2010 - Pages 1-38; Revised September 2019

 We are left with the other alternative: Zipporah’s family did not practice circumcision.
 Zipporah didn’t initiate the circumcision of her son.
 Rather, it was Moses who knew the Hebrew tradition.
 Even if he wasn’t circumcised himself, he would have learned of it when he began to investigate his roots among the Hebrew slaves.
 He knew enough to be able to tell Zipporah what to do.

-Putting aside any liturgical meaning, matters become clearer when we recognize the phrase “You are a bridegroom of blood to me” as the language of insult.
+Putting aside any liturgical meaning, matters become clearer when we recognize the phrase “You are a husband of blood to me” as the language of insult.
 The British slang “bloody” comes to mind, as in “You bloody bastard!”
 The phrase “man of blood” can be used to curse, as when Shimei cursed King David, “Begone, you man of blood, you worthless fellow!”
 (2 Sam.
 16:7) It is used derogatorily in the Psalms to mean murderers, bloodthirsty men: “Men of blood and treachery shall not live out half their days.”
-(Ps 55:23) Zipporah was vehemently cursing her husband for the blood-letting of circumcision.
+(Ps 55:23) I hold that Zipporah was vehemently cursing her husband for the blood-letting of circumcision, which she found highly objectionable.

-In seeking for the providential meaning of this incident, our guiding star is that God’s will was to restore the ideal of creation through Jesus.
-From that point of view, Moses and Zipporah presented the best opportunity to end the providence of circumcision before the Jews were set up to receive Jesus.
+In seeking for the providential meaning of this incident, our guiding star is that God’s Will was to restore the ideal of creation through Jesus.
+Moreover, because circumcision is so bound up with patriarchy, the path to end circumcision would most likely require the decisive action of a righteous woman.
+From that point of view, first Tamar and then Zipporah presented the best opportunities to end the providence of circumcision before the Jews were set up to receive Jesus.
+The opportunity with Tamar was for naught.
 Let us consider Zipporah’s situation from this standpoint.

 First, the fact that her son was not circumcised in Midian means that Zipporah’s clan did not practice circumcision.
 Nor had Moses insisted upon it.
 Having been raised as an Egyptian, he was ambivalent about it at best.
 In Midian he still thought of himself as an Egyptian, calling himself “a sojourner in a foreign land.”
 (Exod.
 2:22) He was only just coming to terms with his mission to liberate the Hebrew slaves, whom he knew practiced circumcision.